-This report is accessible on the Campus Safety webpage and hard copies are available at Campus Safety, located in the Spann Building, Unit #5.
+This report is accessible on the Campus Safety webpage and hard copies are available at Campus Safety, located in the Lower Level of McNeil Hall on West Campus.

 If you have any questions about any part of this report, please contact Ike Sloas, Director of Campus Safety at 901-843-3215.